Single agent targets three parasitic infections

-Parasitic protists known as kinetoplastids infect millions of people annually, predominantly in poor communities in Latin America, Asia, and Africa.
-And the diseases caused by these parasites, African sleeping sickness, leishmaniasis, and Chagas disease, kill tens of thousands every year.
+Parasites known as kinetoplastids infect millions of people annually, predominantly in poor communities in Latin America, Asia, and Africa.
+And the diseases caused by these organisms, African sleeping sickness, leishmaniasis, and Chagas disease, kill tens of thousands every year.

 Doctors urgently need new therapies for these infections because available medicines suffer from multiple shortcomings.
 For example, the best medication for sleeping sickness has significant side effects and must be administered by trained personnel in hospitals, which are scarce in poor countries.